aptech/docs/docs/CR-mattoarray.rst

 ----------------
 .. function:: mattoarray(x)

-    :param x:
+    :param x: data
     :type x: matrix

-    :returns: y (*1-or-2-dimensional array*) .
+    :returns: y (*1-or-2-dimensional array*)

 Remarks
 -------

-If the argument x is a scalar, mattoarray will simply return the scalar, without changing it to a type array.
+If the argument *x* is a scalar, :func:`mattoarray` will simply return the scalar, without changing it to a type array.

 Examples
 ----------------